Will This Doctor In Your Pocket Cure Your Cyberchondria?

 Ada Health released its consumer app a year ago and it already boasts 2.5 million downloads.
 It secured the No. 1 spot in the iOS Apple Store medical category in 130 countries, including Germany, China, and the U.K. The app comes in four languages: English, German, Spanish, and Portuguese.

 It essentially serves as a pre-screening device for doctors.
-(In the U.K., one can even set up a tele-health call with an on-staff Ada Health doctor for further insight or a prescription.)
-The startup raised $40 million in a Series A funding last fall.
+(Ada Health recently retired a U.K. program where one one could set up a tele-health call with an on-staff doctor for further insight or a prescription.
+Instead, it will offer a range of online and in-person services via customers’ healthcare partners in the near future. ) The startup raised $40 million in a Series A funding last fall.

 Nathrath doesn’t fault our Google habits, especially since the average American waits an average of 24 days to see a doctor.
 In fact, due to physician shortages, wait times have increased 30% since 2014, according to a 2017 Merritt Hawkins healthcare industry report.